Lila's Clause

 • The Intergovernmental Panel on Climate Change, in its Special Report on Global Warming of 1.5°C, explained that net zero can only be achieved through rapid and widespread systems transition in energy, land, infrastructural and industrial systems.
 It requires substantial reductions in energy demand and agricultural emissions, the decarbonisation of electricity and the removal and storage of carbon dioxide from the atmosphere.
 There must also be a substantial change in the way we demand conventional sources of energy and the way in which we generate and consume energy.

-• Understanding how to achieve net zero involves a business analysing its GHG emissions according to the scope 1, 2 and 3 emissions categorisation adopted by The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, Revised Edition 2015 as updated from time to time [Drafting note: Scope 1, 2 and 3 emissions defined on page 27 of the GHG Protocol], the most widely-used international accounting tool.
+• Understanding how to achieve net zero involves a business analysing its GHG emissions according to the scope 1, 2 and 3 emissions categorisation adopted by The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, Revised Edition 2015 as updated from time to time, the most widely-used international accounting tool.
 Scope 1 covers direct emissions from owned or controlled sources; Scope 2 indirect emissions from the generation of purchased electricity, steam, heating and cooling consumed by the reporting business; and Scope 3 all other indirect emissions that occur in the value chain of a business.
 Examples of scope 1, 2 and 3 emissions are set out in the table below:

 Scope 1Scope 2Scope 3